Business Insurance 101: Essential Coverage for Every Business Owner

 How do I know how much coverage I need?

 Consider your assets, revenue, client contracts, industry standards, and potential lawsuit costs.
-Many businesses carry $1M-$2M in General Liability, but high-risk industries or those with significant assets should consider higher limits or umbrella policies.
 Consult with an agent familiar with your industry.

 What to Do Next